-Jamie Schultz begins her fourth season with the Bemidji State women's basketball program in 2019-20.
+Jamie Schultz begins her fifth season with the Bemidji State women's basketball program in 2020-21.
 She was hired to the staff in June 2016 following six years as a coach at the collegiate and high school levels and a playing career at Northern Sun Intercollegiate Conference's Winona State University.

 In 2018-19, Schultz helped the women's basketball program to the second round of the NSIC Tournament for the first time since the 2003-04 season with its biggest upset in program history over No. 1 seed Concordia-St. Paul, 73-70, on the road.
 Sophomore center Taylor Bray finished the season 11th in the NSIC in free throw percentage while sophomore Brooklyn Bachmann also ranked 11th in steals per game.
 Freshman guard Trinity Myer paced BSU and ranked 21st in the NSIC with 2.4 assists per game.
 Five Beaver student-athletes were selected to the 2018-19 Winter NSIC All-Academic Team.